ftmsemu/making_a_dumb_hometrainer_smart/README.md

 Why?
 Because of this:

 ![](.//media/image16.jpeg){width="1.5763888888888888in"
+height="2.1020833333333333in"}

-height="2.1020833333333333in"}I already mentioned my cheesy cheap cadence sensor I had at first, right?
+I already mentioned my cheesy cheap cadence sensor I had at first, right?
 Well, I did not throw it into the trash but decided to give it another chance.
 I did not want to remove and reattach the good sensor from the bike every time when I was trying something out, so I used the cheap sensor on my desk.